 Iceland is particularly special because everything is so close to each other.
 You can get a good feel for the place – and plenty of adrenaline – during a long weekend, and really get under its skin in a week of overlanding around the island.

 But as we said at the beginning, there is a lifetime of adventures waiting in Iceland.
-So a great way to enjoy as much as possible would be to move there!
+So a great way to enjoy as much as possible would be to move there, there are a variety of ways to work in Iceland with easy long term visas for those working remotely for foreign companies!
 It might sound crazy but there are university exchange programs available for the adventurous.

 We hope you found the best outdoor activities in Iceland inspiring.
 If you plan to book Icelandic adventure holidays be sure to check out our discounts in Iceland as you could save a fortune.